Mr Blobby: Other appearances

-On 14 October 2017, Mr Blobby made a guest appearance on Sam Delaney's News Thing.

 In November 2018, during Noel Edmonds' appearance on the eighteenth series of I'm a Celebrity...Get Me Out of Here!, Mr Blobby made guest appearances on Loose Women and This Morning and was interviewed about Edmonds' time on the show.
+On 6 September 2019, Mr Blobby appeared on the 20th Anniversary episode of Loose Women where he grappled Carol McGiffin, losing an eye in the process.

 In January and February 2019, Mr Blobby appeared in an advertising campaign celebrating the 100th birthday of supermarket Tesco.

-On 6 September 2019, Mr Blobby appeared on the 20th Anniversary episode of Loose Women where he grappled Carol McGiffin, losing an eye in the process.

 In November 2019, Mr Blobby appeared in Virgin Trains West Coast's "Final Whistle" music video, celebrating the end of the franchise.

-On 7 November 2021, Mr Blobby attempted to take part in the Children in Need's Puppet Aid musical, but was locked out of the studio while the rest of Britain's famous puppets sang Starship's Nothing's Gonna Stop Us Now.
-He then, according to the video, three hours later, broke into the studio and delivered the final note.
+On 7 November 2021, Mr Blobby took part in the Children in Need's Puppet Aid musical, but was locked out of the studio while the rest of Britain's famous puppets sang Starship's "Nothing's Gonna Stop Us Now".
+He then (according to the video) broke into the studio three hours later and delivered the final note.

-From 4 December 2021, Mr Blobby starred in The Chrysalis Theatre, Milton Keynes' pantomime Peter Pan.
-The production ended prematurely due to the worsening COVID-19 conditions.

 In September 2022, Mr Blobby appeared on The Big Breakfast and rode a mechanical bull.
-In November 2022, Mr Blobby appeared the celebrity call centre segment of Children in Need 2022.
+In November 2022, Mr Blobby appeared in a celebrity call centre mockumentary segment for Children in Need 2022.

-In January 2023, Mr Blobby appeared on This Morning again, this time during a segment with Alice Beer where she discussed the eBay auction in which an unused original Mr Blobby costume had reached over £61,000.

-In February 2023, Mr Blobby made a guest appearance on ITV’s ice-skating game show, Dancing on Ice.

-Criticism
+Mr Blobby has toured around the UK making public appearances at events such as university balls and in pantomime, and has made short videos and sketches exclusively for his official YouTube channel.
+From 4 December 2021, Mr Blobby starred in The Chrysalis Theatre, Milton Keynes' pantomime version of Peter Pan.
+The production ended prematurely due to the COVID-19 pandemic.
+He also appeared on BBC News and was interviewed by Christian Fraser to discuss his pantomime appearance.

+In January 2023, Mr Blobby appeared on This Morning again, this time during a segment with Alice Beer as part of a discussion about the unused original Mr Blobby costume that had been listed on eBay.
+The costume later fetched a bid of £62,101, however the buyer later backed out of the sale.
+In May 2023, Mr Blobby auditioned for the sixteenth series of Britain’s Got Talent where he performed a magic act.
+After failing to make Simon Cowell disappear and gunging him, he ended up receiving four red buzzers (though he pressed Bruno Tonioli's buzzer himself twice in frustration when he failed to make it disappear; this button press did not count as Tonioli pressed his buzzer after Blobby's act) and did not progress to the next round.
+On 17 June 2024, Mr Blobby appeared on Good Morning Britain with Noel Edmonds.